knowlearning/rct-manager/README.md

       * Apply taggings for "bucket" tags entities with "context" of study id
     * Use "Study Admin" tag to tag other users as study admins in context of study
-      * Only is allowed to be applied to a new user if is the study creator, or is a user who already is tagged with “study admin tag”
+      * Only is allowed to be applied to a new user if is the study creator, or is a user who already is tagged with "study admin tag" in that context
     * Apply "bucket" tags to whatever you want in study context (if you're an admin)
   * Create new study
     * Basic study config: name, description

 * To register "entities" to be put into buckets:
   * Admins on a PILA domain pull the teacher ids from the admin interface